 for Apprentice Students

-The Laboratory Scientist Higher and Degree Apprenticeship is a great way to start or progress a career in the chemical industry sector.
+The Laboratory Scientist Degree Apprenticeship is a great way to start or progress a career in the chemical industry sector.
 It is your opportunity to get a foot in the door of a world-leading company or a specialist regional business, learn from industry professionals and develop key scientific and laboratory skills.

 The programme has been designed for technical employees working within chemical or allied industries who wish to enhance their career opportunities and also people newly recruited into the industry.